tBaxter/questions-for-employers/README.md

 **Do you have a standard insurance package that covers trans health care?** Even if you yourself might not use the insurance package, this still gives you good insight into their commitment to inclusion.

+**Do you offer paternity leave, or just maternity leave?** If they only offer maternity leave it can say a lot about the roles they expect women to play.

 ## Understanding the company and team